School security systems, like any large network, can be difficult to maintain.

 Because you’re operating on a limited budget, swapping your existing, functional equipment won’t make sense from a monetary perspective.
 Instead, you’ll need to swap things out piece by piece as your equipment ages and needs to be replaced.

 While that isn’t surprising, it’s easy to overlook the computer and monitoring software that keeps school security systems up and running.
-That software is critical for every system because it frees up your team to focus on other things.
+That software is critical for every system because it frees your team to focus on other things.

-If you utilize an intrusion detection software that alerts you when an alarm is tripped, your security personnel can focus on other areas where more serious incidents are likely to occur.
+If you utilize intrusion detection software that alerts you when an alarm is tripped, your security personnel can focus on other areas where more serious incidents are likely to occur.

-Problems begin to arise when your system relies on so many separate pieces of software that you begin to lose track.
+Problems arise when your system relies on so many separate pieces of software that you begin to lose track.
 You might have a system that monitors the health of your camera system, another piece of software to access your video surveillance feeds, and a third program to implement a lockdown or an active shooter response.

 It’s just too much.